borriellogiuann/ContactsApp/README.md

 # ContactsApp

 ## Description
-This is a Contacts application developed in SwiftUI and using SwiftData.
+This Contacts application, inspired by Apple's Contacts app, is developed in SwiftUI and utilizes SwiftData.
 The application allows users to view a list of contacts, add new contacts, and remove them.
 Additionally, it provides the ability to view contact details on a separate screen.

 ## Features